 Website Argyle Community Trust

-Hours: 40 hours per week; occasional evening / weekend work may be required
+Hours: 35 hours per week; evening and weekend work are a requirement of the post

 If you can meet the specifications and would like to become part of the Argyle Community Trust team, please complete our online application form https://forms.gle/Lr5x7kHHEndy7jAL6

 In your covering letter you should draw on relevant aspects of your experience, including paid employment and voluntary work or training to demonstrate how your skills, experience and personal qualities match the requirements of this job specification.
 If you would like further information or wish to discuss the post please contact Actrecruitment@pafc.co.uk.

 To apply for this job please visit argylecommunitytrust.co.uk.